modmore/docs/en/01_Commerce/v1/10_Taxes.md

 - `not empty`: customer provided value is not empty
 - `greater than`: compares 2 numbers (decimals/floats supported), making sure that the customer provided value is greater than the value added in the rule
 - `less than`: opposite of `greater than`
 - `in european union`: used with the country field, this checks if the country is a member of the European Union.
 This uses a hardcoded list of country codes, so while countries don't join/leave the EU often, keep Commerce up to date.
+Note that the United Kingdom (code `GB`) will no longer be considered part of the EU for this check at the end of the Brexit grace period at December 31st, 2020.
 - `not in european union`: opposite of `in european union`.

 For each tax rule, a Rate Provider is chosen and configured that determines the actual tax rate that will be added to the order.